The Partridge House in Roxboro, NC

 Pros

-• pro The location is described as great and convenient, close to Walmart and downtown stores.
+• pro The location is great, close to Walmart and downtown stores, with convenient amenities like laundry facilities, a clubhouse, and a playground.

 • pro The neighborhood is quiet with a great location and decent storage space.